csheldonhess/pain-salve-notes/README.md

 "Capsaicin, a major constituent of **cayenne peppers**, blocks substance P which relays pain sensations in your body.
 Cayenne is used topically to relieve many different types of pain, from diabetic neuropathy1, shingles2, migraine headaches, back aches, arthritis, menstrual cramps and other aches and pains." -HerbMentor, Cayenne

-"(Rosemary) has long been used for inflammatory pain such as arthritis.
+"(**Rosemary**) has long been used for inflammatory pain such as arthritis.
 Herbalists recommend both taking it internally and using it externally over the affected areas." -HerbMentor, Rosemary
+"Anti-inflammatory, topically and internally" "Essential oil (diluted) for arthritic pain and muscle spasms." -Class notes

 "**Turmeric** is a strong anti-inflammatory herb.
 It can rebuild joints and even decrease pain.
 It can be used in acute injuries as well to improve circulation to the area, reduce any excessive inflammation and reduce pain."
 "Besides reducing inflammation it also depletes nerve endings of substance P, which communicates the pain signal.
 Besides being taken internally it also has been used externally for sore joints and sprains.
 Be warned though, it will temporarily stain your skin yellow." -HerbMentor, Turmeric

+**Peppermint** - "analgesic as a counter-irritant for arthritis" -Class notes

+**Willow** -Class notes

+**Cinnamon** -Class notes

+**Solomon's seal** helps to heal strains, sprains, ligaments, joints, bruises, wounds/cuts.
+Good for stiffness, coldness, injury, overuse, underuse, and "lack of waste removal" in joint.
+(Better in osteoarthritis and injury than in rheumatoid or psoriatic arthritis.)
+Encourages production of synovial fluid. -Class notes

+"For external use, **comfrey** ointments have been used to heal bruises as well as pulled muscles and ligaments, fractures, sprains, strains, and osteoarthritis." -Williams, Comfrey

 Muscle pain